-To plan, promote, support, and conduct educational and service tours nationally and abroad for high school and college students, and adults.
+To plan, promote, support, and conduct educational and service tours nationally and abroad.

-CulturED Travel was started by two high school Spanish teachers, Jewel Rozanski and Gladys Archer, with a mentoring investor Matt McKissock founder of McKissock Learning, to create unique learning and cultural experiences through world travel for students and their families.
-These expeditionary learning experiences take place both nationally and internationally, and help build in individuals key traits as pertain to Global Citizenship and Intercultural Competency.
-Such traits can more readily contribute to a passion for life-long learning and will help cultivate within a person an increased understanding of diversity, awareness of global matters, and empathy toward others and the world around them.
-CulturED Travel incorporates lessons of national and international history, art, science, religion, and languages, within unique and exciting travel itineraries which include opportunities for exploration, self-reflection, service, and open dialog among participants and the communities they visit.
+After many conversations regarding how travel enriches one’s life, Cultured Travel was started by two high school Spanish teachers, Jewel Rozanski and Gladys Archer, with a mentoring investor Matt McKissock founder of McKissock Learning, to create fun and awesome learning and cultural experiences through world travel.
+Cultured Travel incorporates lessons on many topics such as of national and international history, art, science, religion, and languages, within unique travel itineraries which include opportunities for exploration, self-reflection, service, and open dialog among participants and the communities they visit.

-In addition to the autonomous trips designed and lead by CulturED Travel, we expect to help teachers and professors plan customized travel excursions that correspond with their own content area and learning objectives; many of whom want to provide these learning experiences for their students or club members, but do not have the time, experience, or remaining energy to do so.
+In addition to the autonomous trips designed and lead by Cultured Travel, we expect to help others plan phenomenal customized travel excursions; many of whom want to provide and share these experiences with other exciting people in their orbit, but do not have the time, experience, or remaining energy to do so.

 The owners of Cultured Travel each have an extensive background in education with over 30 years experience cumulative, and are able to assist with planning the perfect trip for learners of any age.